linkneuro/linkneuro.github.io/_posts/2017-01-01-networked-future.md

 With so much information and noise in the space, I think it can be very difficult to maintain perspective.
 That’s why in this essay I want to look at the big picture, while also exploring underlying dynamics of this network revolution.
 As the latest bear market has demonstrated, there is always a new generation of speculators that are drawn in when the media drives a new narrative to bring crypto to the mainstream.
 These weak hands are bleeding themselves out and we are beginning to enter another accumulation phase.
 During these times crypto is deemed dead.
 This is a good time also to reflect on what has happened.

-Anyway, here are a few key insights that we should bear in mind as we go deeper into the networked future that crypto-economics is enabling.
+To begin, here are a few key insights that we should bear in mind as we go deeper into the networked future that crypto-economics is enabling.

 ### A self-sovereign asset class